10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 Project management, as any PM will tell you, calls for a great deal of meticulous preparation.
-There are many moving parts in any planning process, whether for deliverables, sprints, or allocations.
+Any planning process has many moving parts, whether for deliverables, sprints, or allocations.
 Then you need something like Microsoft Planner.
 After all, the word “planner” is right there in the title.

-Although Microsoft Planner does a great job as a task management tool, it can only truly shine when integrated with other Microsoft products.
-We have the best free option for you if you’re sick of all the hoops you have to jump through to manage tasks efficiently.
+Although Microsoft Planner is a great task management tool, it can only truly shine when integrated with other Microsoft products.
+If you’re sick of all the hoops you have to jump through to manage tasks efficiently, we have the best free option for you.

 In this comprehensive Microsoft Planner review, you’ll learn all there is to know about MS Planner to determine whether or not it’s the right tool for you.
-We’ll also recommend the best alternatives to Microsoft Planner that you can use to better organize your team and your projects.
+We’ll also recommend the best alternatives to Microsoft Planner that you can use to organize your team and your projects better.

 Best Microsoft Planner Alternatives

 It’s a well-liked tool for managing projects and coordinating with teams, but it’s not the best fit for everyone.
-So, I’ll provide some alternatives to Microsoft Planner that are both free and open-source.
+So, I’ll provide some free and open-source alternatives to Microsoft Planner.

 1. Trello